mcclatchy-southeast/security_for_sale/readme.md

  - [The News & Observer](http://www.newsobserver.com/securityforsale)
  - [The Charlotte Observer](http://www.charlotteobserver.com/securityforsale)
  - [The Herald Sun](http://www.heraldsun.com/securityforsale)

-Have questions?
-Spot an error in our data?
-Contact Tyler Dukes at [mtdukes@newsobserver.com](mailto:mtdukes@newsobserver.com).

 *Note: This repo will be updated periodically with new data and resources.*